WestGrid/ubcSummerSchool2019/index.md

 This June, [WestGrid](https://www.westgrid.ca) is bringing its four-day Research Computing Summer School to the University of British Columbia.
-Courses will explore introductory and advanced topics in high performance computing and parallel programming, machine leaning, research computing with Python / R / MATLAB / C / C++ / Chapel, and scientific visualization.
+Courses will explore introductory and advanced topics in high performance computing and parallel programming, machine learning, research computing with Python / R / MATLAB / C / C++ / Chapel, and scientific visualization.

 For full course details, please check [the program]({{ site.baseurl }}/1-program.html).
 We encourage